NuDAQ/Hi-Lo-Gated-CNN-Trigger/README.md

 - **Updating the CNN model**: replace `models/hgq_config_*.keras` in the `cnn-core` repo, re-run `vitis_hls -f build_prj.tcl`, then bump the `cnn-core` version in `Bender.yml` and run `bender update`.
-- **Changing batch size**: `adc_data_type` (16 samples, default in v2.2.3) is defined in the `hilo-trigger` package.
-Changing the batch size requires a coordinated update of that dependency and all files in this repo.
+- **Changing batch size**: `N_SAMPLES` (16 by default) is a package constant in `hilo-trigger`.
+Changing it requires a coordinated update of that dependency and all files in this repo that assume 16 samples per batch.
 - **CHUNK_OVERFLOW**: non-zero overflow during a run indicates the CNN inference time is longer than the mean trigger inter-arrival time.
   Reduce the trigger rate, increase `BIN_THR`, or widen `THRESH`.